m-bole/final_project/README.md

 # Final Project: Programming Basics and Technical Data Analysis

 ## Project Overview
-This project focuses on analyzing a dataset of tweets, performing data cleaning, exploratory analysis, natural language processing (NLP), and visualization.
-Outputs are saved in the `outputs` folder, while the main processing logic resides in the Jupyter Notebook (`final_project.ipynb`).
+This project focuses on analyzing a dataset of tweets, performing data cleaning, exploratory analysis, natural language processing (NLP), and visualization. output are saved in the `output` folder, while the main processing logic resides in the Jupyter Notebook (`final_project.ipynb`).

 ## Features
 ### Part 1: Data Cleaning